rcgeorge23/jerboa/README.md

 # jerboa
-Simple, secure and high performance CMS for design agencies
+Simple and secure CMS, built using Scala, Dropwizard, AngularJS and Cassandra